By Vadim Birstein

 Serov’s story about the Wallenberg family is consistent with the years 1947-48, when Soviet Foreign Intelligence became aware that the brothers were campaigning for the boycott of the Credit Agreement.
 However Serov was definitely not aware of the meeting of the former Swedish Ambassador to Moscow, Staffan Söderblom, with the Soviet dictator Joseph Stalin on June 15, 1946, which was the turning point in Wallenberg’s fate.
 Söderblom told Stalin that Raoul Wallenberg had supposedly been killed in Budapest.
 This conversation demonstrated to Stalin that Swedish authorities, most likely, did not want Raoul back.
 But it is interesting that the story in the memoir shows that Serov considered Raoul Wallenberg to have been a kind of a bargaining chip for deals with Sweden.

 The last phrase in these paragraphs that supposedly “a number of the other American, German, and Japanese diplomats arrested by us after the war” were “liquidated” like Wallenberg is untrue.
 There were no captured and secretly liquidated American diplomats.
-And the German diplomats, except Willy Rödel, arrested by SMERSH and brought to Moscow were tried and after conviction, sent to prisons or labor camps.
+And the German diplomats, except Willy Rödel, detained (like Wallenberg, he had never been formally arrested) by SMERSH and brought to Moscow, were tried and after conviction, sent to prisons or labor camps.
 Later, after release in 1954-55, some of them testified about Wallenberg’s presence in Moscow prisons in 1945-47.